alexbradd/compsci-notes/first/ppl/notes.md

 **Macros are expanded recursively**, so we can have looping macros.
-Therefore the macro system is turing complete.
+Therefore the macro system is Turing complete.

 ```scheme
 (define-syntax my-let*